JetBrains/intellij-sdk-docs/topics/tutorials/postfix_completion/advanced_postfix_templates.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<excerpt>Advanced postfix templates provide additional features like editing possibilities, expression selector, etc.</excerpt>

-While simple templates can be handled by extending [`PostfixTemplate`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/template/postfix/templates/PostfixTemplate.java) class directly, more advanced templates require additional functionalities like selecting the expression that a template should be applied to or editing a template content.
+While [simple templates](postfix_templates.md) can be handled by extending [`PostfixTemplate`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/template/postfix/templates/PostfixTemplate.java) class directly, more advanced templates require additional functionalities like selecting the expression that a template should be applied to or editing a template content.
 The IntelliJ Platform provides the base classes simplifying advanced template's features implementation.